Quantum computing quantum Monte Carlo algorithm: Background

-\textbf{\emph{Background.---}} Here we review the basics of QMC and quantum computing.
-We consider the problem of finding the ground state of Hamiltonian $H$.
-We focus on $H$ with real matrix elements and refer to Supplementary Materials for the general case.
+We begin by covering the basics of quantum Monte Carlo (QMC) and quantum computing (QC) in finding the ground state of Hamiltonian $H$, setting the stage for our work.
+We discuss the limitations of these two approaches and explain how their combination can potentially overcome these limitations.
+In the main text, we focus on $H$ with real matrix elements, while the general case is discussed in Supplementary Information~\cite{notesupp}.

-We focus on projector QMC, a subclass of QMC, which effectively represents the state as a superposition of walkers (states such as Slater determinants) and realizes the imaginary-time evolution (ITE) of the state by stochastically propagating the walkers.
-Denote the walkers by $\{\ket{i}\}$ and the initial state by $ \ket{\psi(0)}=\sum_{i}c_i(0)\ket{i} $ with coefficients $c_i(0)$, projector QMC aim to realize the ITE of the state as $\ket{\psi(\tau)}\propto e^{-(H-S)\tau}\ket{\psi(0)}$ with time $\tau>0$ and certain parameter $S$.
-Specifically, for FCIQMC (see Fig.~\ref{FRAMEWORK}(a)), we first generate $N_i(\tau)$ number of the walker $\ket{i}$ at time $\tau=0$; Then, for small time $\Delta \tau$, we repeatedly update each walker $\ket{i}$ through (1) spawning~---~spawn a child walker $\ket{j}$~($j\neq i$) with probability $\abs{H_{ji}}\Delta \tau$ with the same sign as walker $\ket{i}$ multiplied by the sign of $H_{ji}/|H_{ji}|$ ($H_{ij}=\langle i|H|j\rangle$); (2) Death or cloning~---~the walker $\ket{\phi_i}$ dies with probability $(H_{ii}-S)\Delta \tau$ (if $H_{ii}-S>0$) and clones itself with probability $\abs{(H_{ii}-S)}\Delta \tau$ otherwise; (3) Annihilation~---~annihilate same walker pairs with opposite signs.
-While QMC could deterministically find the ground state with large $\tau$, it suffers from the sign problem.
+We consider projector QMC, a subclass of QMC, which effectively represents the state as a superposition of walkers (states such as Slater determinants) and realizes the imaginary-time evolution (ITE) of the state by stochastically propagating the walkers.
+Consider Full configuration interaction quantum Monte Carlo~(FCIQMC) as an explicit example, denote the walkers by $\{\ket{i}\}$ and the initial state by $ \ket{\psi(0)}=\sum_{i}c_i(0)\ket{i} $ with coefficients $c_i(0)$, FCIQMC aims to realize the ITE of the state as

+with imaginary time $\tau>0$ and a certain parameter $S$.
+Specifically, for FCIQMC (see Fig.~\ref{FRAMEWORK}(a)), we first generate $N_i(\tau)$ number of walker $\ket{i}$ at $\tau=0$; Then, for small $\Delta \tau$, we repeatedly update each walker $\ket{i}$ through iterating the following procedures. \begin{enumerate} \item Spawning~---~spawn a child walker $\ket{j}$~($j\neq i$) with probability $\abs{H_{ji}}\Delta \tau$ with the same sign as walker $\ket{i}$ multiplied by $-H_{ji}/|H_{ji}|$ ($H_{ij}=\langle i|H|j\rangle$); \item Death or cloning~---~the walker $\ket{i}$ dies with probability $(H_{ii}-S)\Delta \tau$ (if $H_{ii}-S>0$) and clones itself with probability $\abs{(H_{ii}-S)}\Delta \tau$ otherwise; \item Annihilation~---~annihilate same walker pairs with opposite signs. \end{enumerate} For problems with complex coefficients, we separately generate and evolve walkers for the real and imaginary parts.
+While QMC could deterministically find the ground state with large $\tau$, it suffers from the sign problem~\cite{troyer2005computational}.
 Specifically, since the walkers may have both positive and negative signs, the average sign generally decreases exponentially with time $\tau$ and the system size.
-We will show a quantitative measure of the sign problem shortly.
+We will shortly present a quantitative measure of the sign problem.
+In general, the sign problem is difficult to quantify precisely.
+However, we derive an upper bound on this measure, which is computationally efficient to calculate.
+This result may be of independent interest, as the upper bound could serve as a general cost function for mitigating the sign problem in QMC methods under walker basis ratations~\cite{hangleiter2020easing,levy2021mitigating}.
+We further present our hybrid QC-FCIQMC method, which adopts quantum state walkers to mitigate the sign problem.\\